Distance Learning Complaint Process for Out-of-State Students

 However, students who have exhausted all internal Loyola complaint procedures and who remain unsatisfied may file a complaint with the appropriate agency in the state where the student resides.
 The Student Grievance Contact Information for Individual States provides phone numbers, emails and/or links to state education agencies.

-Loyola University Maryland is accredited by the Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104; 267-284-5000.
+Loyola University Maryland is accredited by the Middle States Commission on Higher Education (MSCHE), 1007 North Orange Street, 4th Floor, MD #166, Wilmington, DE 19801; 267-284-5011.
 The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
-The Commission’s policy on filing complaints can be found on its website at the following link: http://www.msche.org/documents/ComplaintsInvolvingMemberCandidate.PDF.
+See the Commission’s policy on filing complaints.

 Student Grievance Contact Information for Individual States

-As stated in the catalogue, documents granting accreditation or approval to Loyola University Maryland are available for review in the records office during regular business hours.
+As stated in the catalogue, documents granting accreditation or state authorization approval to Loyola University Maryland are available for review in the records office during regular business hours.